Gitleptune/lantern-theme/src/discord/README.md

 ## Installation
 [![Install directly with Stylus](https://img.shields.io/badge/Install%20directly%20with-Stylus-00adad.svg)](https://raw.githubusercontent.com/Gitleptune/lantern-theme/main/src/discord/discord-lantern-theme.user.css)
 ### For web discord
-You can use this theme with either Stylus(https://github.com/openstyles/stylus) and simply clicking the button above.
+You can use this theme with Stylus (https://github.com/openstyles/stylus) and simply clicking the button above.
 Style is also available on https://userstyles.world/style/9.
 ### For client
 You can use this theme with BetterDiscord/BeautifulDiscord or any other client that allows css injection.